KDAB/cxx-qt/README.md

 SPDX-License-Identifier: MIT OR Apache-2.0
 -->

-# cxx-qt
+# CXX-Qt

-cxx-qt is a library that automatically generates code to transfer data between Rust and C++ through common interfaces such as QObjects that can be exposed directly into QML.
+CXX-Qt is a library that automatically generates code to transfer data between Rust and C++ through common interfaces such as QObjects that can be exposed directly into QML.
 It relies on the cxx crate internally to achieve this and thus it is recommended that any interactions with Qt that are not covered by the built-in code generators should be done directly in C++ and connected to relevant Rust logic by writing additional cxx code.
-The cxx-qt build system is based on CMake, but is compatible with cxx on its own as well.
+The CXX-Qt build system is based on CMake, but is compatible with cxx on its own as well.

-The examples folder contains an example application using the cxx-qt crate and will be used for development and testing purposes.
+The examples folder contains an example application using the CXX-Qt crate and will be used for development and testing purposes.
 The cxx-qt folder contains the source for the actual crate which contains a proc-macro.
 The cxx-qt-gen folder contains the source for a crate which extracts and generates C++ and Rust source code.
 The cxx-qt-build folder contains the source for a crate which provides helper functions to be used in a `build.rs` file.

-Initially the projects in the examples folder will also serve as a template for new projects should use cxx-qt.
+Initially the projects in the examples folder will also serve as a template for new projects should use CXX-Qt.
 In future we might improve upon this with a custom CMake module for instance.

 ## Getting Started